deadeert/EWS/README.md

-EWS (*Emulator Wrapper Solution*)  is a plugin that aims to integrate emulation features (such as debugger) from various emulators (currently unicorn, but you can add more).
+EWS (*Emulator Wrapper Solution*)  is a IDA PRO plugin that aims to integrate emulation features (such as debugger) from various emulators (currently unicorn, but you can add more).

 # WIP